 Likewise, many wedding businesses who’ve received Equally Wed Pro certification include the logo on their site so that LGBTQ+ clients know they’re an inclusive business.
 (And that they’ve literally put their money where their mouth is, in this case.)

-How to Gather + Organize Social Proof
+How to Gather and Organize Social Proof

 When it comes to testimonials, you should touch base with your clients shortly after their wedding to ask them a few questions.
 Notice that I didn’t say “leave you a review.”
 Yes, of course you want them to post reviews on Google and other platforms.

 But when you send them a few questions in a form, you can guide them toward quotes that fill gaps in your social proof.
-(Maybe everyone raves about your photos, but not enough people talk about your client experience.)
+Maybe everyone raves about your photos, but not enough people talk about your client experience.

 Then you can ask them to transfer that information over to Google Reviews, The Knot, or any other platform where your clients find you.
 Make it easy—provide a link in your testimonial form.